-If you’re going to be caring for a person with Type 1 diabetes with regard to their mental health, there are some important things to know about the various emotional impact of having T1D and the many potential outcomes.
+If you’re going to be caring for a person with type 1 diabetes with regard to their mental health, there are some important things to know about the various emotional impact of having type 1 diabetes (T1D) and the many potential outcomes.

 What is Type 1 diabetes?

 First and foremost, it is pertinent to have a strong grasp on what exactly the disease is in order to empathize on an emotional level.

 Type 1 diabetes is an autoimmune disease which happens when the body’s immune system starts attacking part of its own pancreas, destroying the insulin-producing cells.
 Insulin is a hormone that regulates blood sugar and without it, sugar stays in the blood and can cause serious damage to organ systems, causing people to experience diabetic ketoacidosis (DKA).
 Scientists have not yet identified one specific cause.

 Living with T1D is a full-time balancing act requiring constant attention to avoid long-term damage done by hyperglycemia (high blood sugar) and acute, life-threatening hypoglycemia (low blood sugar).